WHAT'S NEW in Kirkcudbrightshire, 2010

 NOTE: If you want to find contact details for the person who provided the input for a particular item, please consult the Kirkcudbrightshire GENUKI Service Providers list.

 This site was orginally developed by Vivienne Dunstan in 1995.
 Since 1997 Don Jaggi continued to develop the Kirkcudbrightshire page and create parish pages.
 In 1999 Stephen Browning created the interactive parish map for the county.
 In 2004 the pages were moved to the www.genuki.org.uk server and David Hawgood started to do error correction and amendments; Don Jaggi continues to supply new information.
+By December 2010 maintenance was done by Mel Lockie, and in October 2013 by Chris Willis.

 The file names now are the complete parish name.
 This affected the following parishes: Balmaclellan, Balmaghie, Carsphairn, Crossmichael, Kirkcudbright-Parish, Kirkgunzeon, Kirkmabreck, Kirkpatrick-Durham, Kirkpatrick-Irongray, Lochrutton, Minnigaff, New-Abbey, Southwick, Terregles

-I added the following links as of August 13, 2000: Articles appearing in county newspapers of 1909 marked the 50th aniversary of the opening of the Dumfries-Dalbeattie-Castle Douglas railway The articles relate accounts of the impact the railway has had, how it was received, and the celebration that took place in 1859.
+I added the following links as of August 13, 2000: Articles appearing in county newspapers of 1909 marked the 50th aniversary of the opening of the Dumfries-Dalbeattie-Castle Douglas railway.
+The articles relate accounts of the impact the railway has had, how it was received, and the celebration that took place in 1859.

 The Highland and Agriculture Society of Scotland published an article by Thomas Maclelland of Kirkinner, Wigtownshire in 1875 on the state of agriculture in Galloway.